 Having outlined how we will use, keep and otherwise process your young person's data we would ask you to consent to this using the form below.
-Please note that the privacy notice covers the use of student data that is essential to the education, care and treatment we provide to our students.
+Please note that the privacy notice covers the use of Patient data that is essential to the education, care, treatment and service we provide to our Patients.